Login

 ($240,000 principal plus $330.00 accrued interest)

-• The periodic interest payments change as additional borrows occur.
-Please see the amortization schedule for details.
+• Periodic interest payments will also update as additional disbursements occur.
+Review the amortization schedule to see full details.

-1. Change the number of projected payments, or;
+1. Adjust the projected number of payments; or

-• Click [Schedule] to see the interest-only payment details.
-Fig. 5
+• Click to view the detailed interest-only amortization schedule.
+See Fig. 5.

-Fig. 5 - Construction loan amortization schedule with interest-only payments
+Fig. 5 — Amortization schedule showing interest-only payments for the construction loan.

 Construction Loan with Principal and Interest Payments

-To create a construction loan amortization schedule with P&I payments, follow these steps:
+To create a construction loan amortization schedule with P&I (principal and interest) payments, follow these steps:

-• Or click the [New] button to clear any previous entries.
+• Or click to clear any previous entries.

-3. In the header section, make the following settings:
+3. In the header section, apply the following settings:

-1. In row one of the cash flow input area, create a "Loan" series
+1. In row 1 of the cash-flow input area, create a Loan series:

-• Note: Since the number of periods is 1, you will not be able to set a frequency.
-If there is a frequency set, the calculator will clear it when you leave the row.
+• Note: Because the number of periods is 1, the frequency field will be disabled.
+If you enter a frequency, the calculator will automatically remove it when you exit the row.

-4. Use the [Tab] key to tab to Frequency.
-Select "Monthly".
+4. Press Tab to move to Frequency.
+Select Monthly.

 • Your calculator should now look like this (Fig. 6):